Identify your meeting type to plan for success

 Problem solving meetings are perhaps the most complex and varied type of meetings.
 Whether the meeting is addressing an identified problem, or it is focusing on creating strategies and plans to navigate the future, there are a rich arsenal of group processes that can be used.
 Scopes and priorities need to be defined, opportunities and threats need to be identified, and possible solutions should be brainstormed, evaluated, and agreed upon.

-Check out our post about how to run problem sharing meetings.
+Check out our post about how to run problem solving meetings.

 Innovation meetings and creative meetings often start with thinking outside the box, by brainstorming, associating, and sharing ideas in a broad scope.
 Meeting participants can then use various techniques and processes to reduce the diverse pool of ideas to a more focused short list.
 Through ranking, evaluations, and decision making the most suitable idea, or ideas, are identified, and recommendations and tasks can be assigned based on this.